Coding Guidelines#

 -

-Packages should use the biocommons.example repo to get started, for consistency.
-Updates to the example will occasionally be merged into the repos.
+Packages must be based on the biocommons.example repo.
+Updates to this template will occasionally be merged into the repos.

 -